FUN ON SNOW AND ICE

 The trail runs along an abandoned rail corridor that was formerly a railroad grade.
 It passes through the Hiawatha National Forest.
 The St. Ignace trailhead is in the Little Bear East Arena park on Marquette street.

 Located a short 11 miles west of St. Ignace.
 The approximate 10-mile series of loops are located on the sandy shores of Lake Michigan near Moran and Saint Ignace.

 The Grand Marais Trail is located south of Deer Park, Michigan.
 This trail runs through Grand Marais, ending in Shingleton.
 This trail offers natural scenery, abundant wildlife, and some rural, remote spots for the budding photographer.

 Cross Country Skiing

 St. Ignace is home to the Sand Dune Cross Country Ski Trail.
 Just 11 miles west of St. Ignace, seven groomed trails, varying in length from 1.5 to 7.6 miles, offer a skiing experience for every skier from the beginner to the expert.
 This scenic trail winds through the ancient dunes of Lake Michigan.
 The trails are groomed for classic style cross country skiing.
-There is ample parking, and outhouse, and a log warming cabin with a wood stove.
-The scenery is spectacular and trails are fun for everyone!
+There is ample parking, an outhouse, and a log warming cabin with a wood stove.
+The scenery is spectacular and the trails are fun for everyone!
 The Sand Dune Cross Country Ski Trail is part of the Hiawatha National Forest, St. Ignace Ranger District.

-When there’s no snow elsewhere, winter sports enthusiasts look to the U.P.
+When there’s no snow elsewhere, winter outdoor enthusiasts look to the U.P.
 With 200 inches of snowfall yearly in some areas, it’s no wonder!
 The Hiawatha National Forest, positioned in the “lake effect snow” shadows of Lakes Superior and Michigan, is in the heart of a true winter sports wonderland.